“Citations” might stand alongside “dentist” and “Brussels sprouts” in the dictionary of dread-inducing words.

 The Chicago style has two variants: Author-Date, and Notes-Bibliography.
 We will stick with Notes-Bibliography because it’s the more distinct of the two.

-- In-text: Either footnotes or endnotes, with the author’s full name, the title of the work, followed by the publication location, the publisher, and date in brackets, and finally, the page number.
+- In-text citation: Either footnotes or endnotes.
+To use a book as our in-text citation example, you would include author’s full name, the title of the work, followed by the publication location, the publisher, and date in brackets, and finally, the page number.

 - Example: Joan Didion, The White Album (New York: Simon & Schuster, 1979), 18.

-- After a work has been cited once, it can be included in abbreviation with just the author’s last name, the title of the work, and the page.
+- After a work has been cited once, it can be included in an abbreviated form, with just the author’s last name, the title of the work, and the page number.

 - Example: Didion, The White Album, 21.

-- References List: Should be titled “Bibliography” and included at the end of the work with all works in alphabetical order.
-The entries should be organized in this order: last name, first name, title.
+- References list: Should be titled “Bibliography” and included at the end of the paper.
+A book entry would be formatted as follows: Last name, first name.
+Title.
 Location of publication: publisher, date.

 - Example: Didion, Joan.
 The White Album.
 New York: Simon & Schuster, 1979.

 - Pros: The lack of citations embedded within the text itself can make for a smoother and more straightforward reading experience.

 - Cons: A long footnotes section can break up the page and your text, and the formatting can be tricky.